T Rowe Price Robo Advisor For Retirement Accounts

 T. Rowe Price ActivePlus Portfolios Performance

-We appreciate the platforms transparency with access to returns for each of the portfolios.
+We appreciate the platforms transparency with access to returns for each of the T Rowe Price Model Portfolios.
 We also like that users can view sample portfolios without providing any personal information.

 We don’t recommend choosing an investment advisor based upon historical performance, as that information can change quickly along with the winds of the market.
 That said, the T. Rowe Price robo-advisor provides the following performance data for each of their portfolios: